zakbillo/sports-betting/final_project_proposal.md

 ## Intended Final Products

 - Website detailing the market size of sports gambling by state
-- Model predicting odds of gambling based on demographics (education & income status, age, and proximity to a major sports team)
+- Model predicting gambling revenue based on demographics (education & income status, age, and proximity to a major sports team)

 ## Anticipated Data Sources